LLM Law and Legal Practice: SQE 1 Preparation Course (Full-time)

 - We are a full-service Law School.
 At the end of your LLM, you will be able to continue your legal training with us on one of our short courses to prepare for the final SQE2 assessment.
 On the basis of their positive experience, many of our students choose to stay with Nottingham Law School to complete the next stage of their legal training.

-- You will have all the facilities a large Law School can offer plus the advantages of studying within a university environment which offers an outstanding library, IT support, sports, language and student union services.
+- You will have all the facilities a large Law School can offer plus the advantages of studying within a university environment which offers an outstanding library, IT support, sports clubs, student societies, language and student union services.

 Accepting your offer